 - How do I apply successfully?

 The Career Center (website only available in German) of the Osnabrück University of Applied Sciences helps students to orient themselves professionally and apply successfully.
 In addition to face-to-face talks and a resume-check, the Career Center offers various career courses.

 - How do I become self-employed successfully?

-The Career Center of the Osnabrück University of Applied Sciences advises students on their way to independence.
+The Learning Center of the Osnabrück University of Applied Sciences advises students on their way to independence.
 The Business Start-up Service of Osnabrück University of Applied Sciences offers help in evaluating the commercial viability, creating business plans, funding opportunities and other questions from entrepreneurs.